Benedict Anderson: Imagined Communities Summary & Key Terms

 • Definition: Anderson defines the nation as an "imagined community" because members will never meet most of their fellows, yet they share a mental image of their communion.

-• Print Capitalism: The primary engine behind the rise of nationalism was "print capitalism."
-The mass production of books and newspapers in the vernacular (common language) allowed disparate groups to communicate and see themselves as part of a single, unified discourse.
+• Print Capitalism: The mass production of books and newspapers in the vernacular (common language) allowed disparate groups to communicate and see themselves as part of a single, unified discourse.

 • A Modern Construct: Contrary to theories suggesting nations have ancient roots, Anderson places the nation’s birth during the Industrial Revolution.